 Please be aware that due to several years of high lake levels and erosion, the beach has undergone physical changes since it last opened.
 The site is not completely enclosed.

-The beach is open to all, regardless of dog park membership.
+The beach is open to all, regardless of dog park membership, but patrons bringing dogs must have a dog park membership.

 A current parking sticker is required and must be adhered to your vehicle’s lower front window to park in the Moraine Park parking lot.
 A parking decal for Moraine Park is included with a dog park membership.